-Delia Sherman, Fantasy and YA author of The Magic Mirror of the Mermaid Queen and The Freedom Maze on what gets and keeps her writing.
+Delia Sherman is the author of fantasy and YA novels such as The Magic Mirror of the Mermaid Queen and The Freedom Maze.

 Q: What is your method for overcoming writer’s block?

 A: Talking through whatever I'm stuck on with a writing buddy.
 Frequently, just describing the problem I'm having with plot, character motivation, whatever, will start to give me ideas.
 And if it doesn't, the questions/comments/suggestions the writing buddy gives me will almost always shake something loose.
 You just have to remember that other people's advice and alternate ideas are best viewed as prompts, not directives.

 Q: What are your favorite or most helpful writing prompts?

 A: Imagining (or talking through or writing) a difficult scene from the point of view of another character.
 It's particularly useful to run scenes from the antagonist's POV.
 Keeps you from writing simple Evil Nasties.